 XS SEEDS.
 Not pavilions, but activators that can grow, die, or merge.

 Long Lines – various influences on the site.
 A new transport network of Bus Rapid Transit and Ferry network is formed linking the moving of people to the Han River.
 The Tancheon River pulls the nature from the distant hills along the site.
 The Teheran-ro extends the Gangnam business main street into the site.
 The surrounding residential communities and their inhabitants permeate into the site.

 XL: NATURAL and ARTIFICIAL INFRASTRUCTURES.
-The extra large elements such stadiums, road infrastructures and river are enhanced sustainy exploited accrodingly to the climatic challanges of the site
+The extra-large elements such stadiums, road infrastructures and river are enhanced sustainy exploited accordingly to the climatic challenges of the site